index304/Functional-Programming-in-Ocaml/README.md

 # Functional-Programming-in-Ocaml
-Repository contains six one file programs written in functional Ocaml.
+Repository contains six one file programs written in Ocaml.